Canonical and phenomenological formulations of spin hydrodynamics: Summary and conclusions

 \section{Summary and conclusions}

 We formulate the first-order dissipative spin hydrodynamics for the canonical framework with a totally antisymmetric spin tensor.
 We argue that the naive use of a general energy-momentum tensor containing both a symmetric and an antisymmetric part, together with a totally antisymmetric spin tensor, is in conflict with the principle of entropy production.
 We show that this problem can be solved by an improved form of the canonical energy-momentum tensor, obtained by modifying the canonical energy-momentum tensor with a suitable totally divergent term that does not affect the conservation of the energy-momentum tensor.
-The origin of such a term can also be justified using the concept of the pseudogauge transformation.
+The origin of such a term in the improved canonical framework can also be justified using the concept of the pseudogauge transformation starting from the phenomenological formalism.
 Using such an improved form, we show that the framework of dissipative spin hydrodynamics is well defined within the canonical framework.
 We argue that one can always recover the phenomenological framework of spin hydrodynamics from such an improved canonical framework using an appropriate pseudogauge transformation, and vice versa.
 Therefore, the improved canonical framework and the phenomenological framework of first-order dissipative spin hydrodynamics are equivalent since they are connected by a suitable pseudogauge transformation.
 Although a pseudogauge transformation can lead to modified dissipative currents, entropy current analysis shows that the entropy production condition for a dissipative system remains unchanged in these two frameworks, i.e., the entropy current constraint is independent of a pseudogauge transformation.

-{\it Acknowledgements.} This work was supported in part by the Polish National Science Centre Grants No. 2016/23/B/ST2/00717 and No. 2018/30/E/ST2/00432.
+{\it Acknowledgements.} This work was supported in part by the Polish National Science Centre Grants No. 2022/47/B/ST2/01372, No. 2018/30/E/ST2/00432, and No. 2020/39/D/ST2/02054.
 A.D. would like to thank Shi Pu for some important discussions and clarifications on the formulation of dissipative spin hydrodynamics.